 The Act imposed strict rules on the transportation of waste from hospitals and other facilities.
 When it expired in 1991, the states largely took on the regulatory burden, basing their individual programs on lessons learned from the Act.

 New solutions in the medical waste industry continue to offer advancements in security, convenience, cost savings, and speed of service.
 Among the most useful are a few waste disposal firms that accept waste-transfer by mail.

 Unless it’s managed properly, medical waste can present several health hazards to healthcare employees, waste workers, and the general public.
 Discarded needles can expose us to needle sticks and possible infection if they’re accidentally sent to recycling facilities, or if containers break open in transit.
 Housekeepers and janitors are also at risk when sharps poke their way out through plastic bags.

 Hazardous waste can expose us to microorganisms, radiation burns, poisoning, pollution, and other dangers.
 Finally, improperly treated waste sent to landfills can contaminate our drinking water and environment.

 Who Regulates Medical Waste?

 There’s no shortage of medical waste regulation.
-In the late 1980’s, the waste was overseen by the EPA and the Federal Government.
-Afterward, regulation passed to the states.
+In the late 1980s, the waste was overseen by the EPA and the Federal Government.
+Afterward, regulations were passed by various state agencies.
 State health agencies and environmental programs have information about who governs healthcare waste in each state.